lawranceakilan/rainy-season-checklist-india/README.md

-## ⚠️ *If you're in flood prone area and you have a infant or elderly in home, better to stay in safer relative or native until cyclone passes*
+## ⚠️ *If you're in flood prone area and have a infant or elderly at home, better to stay in safer relative or native place until cyclone passes*

 ---